-- ☐ Hepatitis B (formerly known as "serum" hepatitis - ☐ Hepatitis B is a global public health threat and the world's most common serious liver infection. - It is up to 100 times more infectious than the HIV/AIDS virus. - It also is the primary cause of liver cancer (hepatocellular carcinoma (HCC)), which is the second-leading cause of cancer deaths in the world. - It is a major global health problem, & the most serious type of viral hepatitis. - ☐ However, it can be prevented by currently available safe and effective vaccine. - Clinically it is characterized by variety of outcomes. - Usually, it is an acute self-limiting infection, which may be either Subclinical or Symptomatic. - ☐ Roughly 70 % of an acute HBV infection have symptoms will not clear the virus and will develop a chronic HBV infection
+- HEPATITIS B - Hepatitis B (formerly known as "serum" hepatitis - Hepatitis B is a global public health threat and the world's most common serious liver infection. - It is up to 100 times more infectious than the HIV/AIDS virus. - It also is the primary cause of liver cancer (hepatocellular carcinoma (HCC)), which is the second-leading cause of cancer deaths in the world. - ☐ However, it can be prevented by currently available safe and effective vaccine. - Clinically it is characterized by variety of outcomes. - Usually, it is an acute infection, which may be either Subclinical or Symptomatic. - Roughly 70 % of an acute HBV infection have symptoms will not clear the virus and will develop a chronic HBV infection

-Chronic HBV infection.
+- Chronic HBV infection.

 - > around 5% of adults,

-- > 30 % of children, and roughly
+- 30 % of children, and roughly

 - 95% of early childhood and infants exposed at birth

-- These people are considered carriers since the virus remains in their blood - ❖ In approximately 5 to 15 % of cases, HBV infection fails - to resolve and become persistent carriers of the virus - ➤ Persistent HBV infection may cause progressive liver disease including chronic active hepatitis and HCC. - HBV can form a dangerous alliance with Delta Virus and - produce a new form of virulent hepatitis which is considered to be a widespread threat for much of the world.
+- In approximately 5 to 15 % of cases, HBV infection fails - to resolve and become persistent carriers of the virus - Persistent HBV infection may cause progressive liver disease including chronic active hepatitis and HCC. - HBV can form a dangerous alliance with Delta Virus and produce a new form of virulent hepatitis which is considered to be a widespread threat for much of the world.